YDK-Solutions/ydk/sdk/python/core/docsgen/api/path/netconf_session.rst

         :param datanode: (:py:class:`Rpc<ydk.path.DataNode>`) Given DataNode containing YANG 1.1 action to be executed.

-        Invokes or executes the given DataNode and returns a :py:class:`DataNode<DataNode>` pointer if the action has an output modelled in YANG.
+        Invokes or executes the given DataNode and returns a :py:class:`DataNode<DataNode>` pointer if the action has an output modeled in YANG.

         :returns: :py:class:`DataNode<DataNode>`.